xmican10/KNN-project/README.md

 ------------------------------
 ```

+The evaluation shows that our final model significantly outperformed the baseline across all metrics, demonstrating improvements of 14.38 percentage points for the Jaccard Index, 13.07 percentage points for the Boundary F-score, and 13.73 percentage points in the combined J&F mean score.
+These results highlight the effectiveness of the enhancements incorporated into the final model.

 ### Final perfmormance

 In this section, we present two .mp4 video clips that illustrate the capabilities and limitations of our model using sequences from the DAVIS2016 dataset.

 #### Successful Segmentation

 The first video showcases a scenario where our model excels, effectively segmenting the object of interest from the background.
-This demonstration highlights the model's accuracy and its ability to understand slow scenes, distinguishing the main subject with quite accurate precision.

 ![Sequence GIF](media/blackswan.gif)

 #### Limitations in Segmentation

-Conversely, the second video reveals a situation where our model faces challenges.
+Conversely, the second video reveals a situation where our model faces challenges, but the segmentation definitely outperforms our baseline model.
 ![Sequence GIF](media/bmx-trees.gif)

 ## Acknowledgments